Honda will stop car production in Turkey after 2021

-Honda has decided to end car production in Turkey following completion of the production of its current Civic Sedan model in 2021, the company said in a statement on Monday, reports Trend with reference to Reuters
+Honda has decided to end car production in Turkey following completion of the production of its current Civic Sedan model in 2021, the company said in a statement, Trend reported citing ET Auto.

 It said it made the decision due to electrification developments in the industry globally and the need to ensure adequate production capacity.